 I started in Tōkyō, staying in the Asakusa district and traveling all over the city on the excellent transportation system.

 Next I went to Kamakura, which is almost an outlying suburb of Tōkyō but which seems far away and very different.
-It reminded me of a southern California beach town, but surrounded by terrain and forests of the Pacific Northwest, and with many temples and shrines.
+It seemed like a southern California beach town surrounded by terrain and forests of the Pacific Northwest, with many temples and shrines.

 Next, Nara, an even older capital of Japan.
 An enormous temple and statue date from the early days of Buddhism in Japan.
 Kofun or burial mounds are from an even earlier pre-historic era.